mozilla/treeherder/docs/installation.rst

      >vagrant up

-  Note: If you encounter an error saying "It appears your machine doesn't support NFS, or there is not an adapter to enable NFS on this machine for Vagrant.", then you need to install ``nfs-kernel-server`` using the command:
+  **Troubleshooting**: If you encounter an error saying *"It appears your machine doesn't support NFS, or there is not an adapter to enable NFS on this machine for Vagrant."* there could be two possible causes.
+You should first install ``nfs-kernel-server`` if it is not already installed, using the command:

   .. code-block:: bash

     apt-get install nfs-kernel-server

+  If the problem persists after a reboot and a ``vagrant destroy`` and ``vagrant up`` you may also need to reboot, enter your computers' Setup, and enable your BIOS's Virtualization Technology (vt-x), then invoke another ``vagrant up``.

-* Go grab a tea or coffee, it will take a few minutes to setup the environment.
+* Once to this point in the installation, it will typically take 5 to 30 minutes to setup the environment, depending on your network performance.

 * Once the virtual machine is set up, you can log into it with